garylirocks/quickrefs/azure-networking.markdown

 - For each resource, there are two possible access modes:
   - **Learning mode**: both NSP configuration and public network access setting apply
   - **Enforced mode**: NSP configuration is enforced, public network access setting doesn't apply
-- Public network access will be removed when you disassociate PaaS resources from an NSP
+- Public network access will be removed when you disassociate PaaS resources from an NSP profile

 ## DDoS Protection